Equatorial GuineaOfficial Name: Republic of Equatorial Guinea

 You can find detailed information on vaccinations and other health precautions on the CDC website.
 For information about outbreaks of infectious diseases abroad, consult the World Health Organization (WHO) website, which contains additional health information for travelers, including detailed country-specific health information.

 Travel & Transportation

 Travelers outside the limits of Malabo and Bata will encounter military roadblocks, and police checks are increasingly common in both cities.
 You should be prepared to show proper identification (for example, a copy of your U.S. passport) and to explain your reason for being at that particular location.
-The personnel staffing these checkpoints are often poorly-trained and normally do not speak or understand English or French; travelers who do not speak Spanish should have their reason for being in the country and their itinerary written down in Spanish, especially if planning to travel into the countryside.
+The personnel staffing these checkpoints are often poorly trained and do not speak English or French; travelers who do not speak Spanish should have their reason for being in the country and their itinerary written down in Spanish, especially if planning to travel into the countryside.
 Travelers should be aware that many military facilities are poorly marked and inconsistently staffed, especially in isolated areas.
 Travelers should try to avoid these sites whenever possible.

 There are currently no distracted driving laws in effect in the Equatorial Guinea, but police may pull over drivers who talk or text while driving for not following unspecific safe driving procedures.

 Please refer to our Road Safety page for more information.

 AVIATION SAFETY OVERSIGHT: As there is no direct commercial air service to the United States by carriers registered in Equatorial Guinea, the U.S. Federal Aviation Administration (FAA) has not assessed the government of Equatorial Guinea’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
 Further information may be found on the FAA’s safety assessment page.